-- Open the library in EndNote, go to File and choose Compress Library (.enlx) ... at the bottom of the list. - 2.
+- 1. Open the library in EndNote, go to File and choose Compress Library (.enlx) ... at the bottom of the list. - 2.
 Select Create and choose With File Attachments (select Create & E-mail if you want to send your compressed library as an email attachment.) - 3.
 Select All References in Library - 4.
 Select Next, choose where to save it, then click Save.
 You, or anyone else, will be able to open it by double clicking on it, as long as EndNote is installed.
+It is opened as an individual EndNote Library.